SystemsApproach/sdn/uses.rst

 highest priority.

-Through a combination of centralizing the decision-making process, programatically rate-limiting traffic at the senders, and differentiating three classes of traffic, Google has been able to drive their link utilizations to nearly 100%.
+Through a combination of centralizing the decision-making process, programmatically rate-limiting traffic at the senders, and differentiating three classes of traffic, Google has been able to drive their link utilizations to nearly 100%.
 This is two to three times better than the 30-40% average utilization that WAN links are